 VR motion sickness happens when your eyes tell your brain you’re moving around in a VR environment, but your body feels like it’s sitting in a chair or standing still.
 These conflicting inputs can cause you to feel miserable and you might experience sensations like nausea, dizziness, headaches, sweating, excessive salivating, or all of the above.
 Even worse, these symptoms can continue for hours after you remove the headset and compound together.

-Even if you’ve experienced VR motion sickness first-hand, don’t give up hope just yet.
+Even if you’ve experienced VR motion sickness first-hand, don’t give up hope.
 It’s possible to mitigate and even overcome VR-induced motion sickness altogether.
-We’ve already gone over a few tips that developers can use to limit reactions here, so we’ve included some advice specifically for consumers below.
-Next time you’re having issues, give some of these a try.
+We’ve already reviewed a few tips developers can use to limit reactions here, so we’ve included some advice specifically for consumers below.
+Next time you’re having issues with VR motion sickness, give some of these a try.

 Let’s say you’ve had a bad experience playing a VR game.
-You tried it, and the moment you started moving around in the virtual world, your stomach lurched and your head started to spin.
+You tried it, and the moment you started moving around in the virtual world, your stomach lurched and your head started spinning.
 You might not be inclined to venture back into VR, but if you give up now, you’ll be depriving yourself of some truly amazing experiences.
-It’s actually possible to overcome VR motion sickness without using any crazy tricks at all.
-You can do it simply by taking it slow.
+It’s possible to overcome VR motion sickness without using any crazy tricks at all by simply by taking it slow.

 Have Someone Tell You You’ll Be Okay

 This one sounds bizarre, but at least one study suggests it’s rooted in scientific fact.
 According to the report, you may be able to overcome VR motion sickness simply by having someone tell you you’re going to be fine.
 This study focused on naval cadets who, prior to boarding their assigned vessel, were told they were unlikely to suffer from seasickness, regardless of whether it was true.